sst/guide/_examples/how-to-add-jwt-authorization-with-auth0-to-a-serverless-api.md

     ApiEndpoint: https://9ero2xj9cl.execute-api.us-east-1.amazonaws.com
 ```

 The `ApiEndpoint` is the API we just created.
-Make a note of the `IdentityPoolId`, we'll need that later.

 Now let's try out our public route.
 Head over to the following in your browser.
 Make sure to replace the URL with your API.